 - Service control: You need to put restrictions on how the services are being utilized in the cloud.
 You must restrict your resources to those who have to use them while other time members should not be able to modify them.
 This will control the wastage on your cloud resources as well as cloud spend.

 - Optimize the usage: After restricting the resources, you must gradually work towards optimization of the usage of the resources.

 - Pricing: Cloud providers also provide different types of pricing models for services to help you use what you need and save on the availability of resources.
-Eg, decisions on AWS spot and on-demand resources can help you save on cloud spend.

 - Native tools: Cloud providers also provide some native tools to help you manage your cloud spend.
 You can look for resources to enhance your skills on those tools and use them more often in your internal processes so that your team is making the best use of all the provisions that the cloud providers are sharing by themselves.

 - Decide what is usage and wastage: You must sit with your team to decide on what is the usage and what is wastage and look into the history of utilization to refactor your way forward on the cloud.

 - 3rd party tools: There are many cloud management tools available in the market, and we are also providing – PowerBoard for Azure.
 PowerBoard can help you and your teams manage your cloud cost continuously and proactively.
 PowerBoard helps you to reduce your total cost of ownership and increase return on investment for cloud computing.

 - Recommendations from Cloud providers: Cloud providers also have services to share recommendations with you for your usages and how you can optimize.
 You can utilize the services to take advantage of how cloud providers are helping you enforce standards.

 Watch what cloud solution architects have to say about cloud cost management: